-Whether you and your partner are moving out to a larger place or simply trying to revamp your master bedroom, switching to a big bed might seem like a no-brainer.
+Whether you and your partner are moving out to a larger place or simply trying to revamp your master bedroom, switching to a bigger bed might seem like a no-brainer.

 But before you go for a king size bed, is there something else you can do?
 How about putting two twin beds together instead?
 Do two twins make a king for real?
 Well, they are pretty close!

-This blog finds out what two twins make and what you can do about it.
+This article finds out what two twins make and what you can do about it.

 What Size Bed Do Two Twins Make?

-As we mentioned above, two twin size beds do not precisely make a king.
+Two twin size beds do not make a king bed.
 But they almost do!

 Do Two Twin XL Make a King?